 The other two losses cannot be recovered.
 They occurred during two consecutive nights after returning home.
 I take full blame for those, for not acting on the Father’s promptings to check on something to make sure it was closed.

 I think that whatever it was that had killed the four chicks the night before, came back to see if it could eat something more.
 Whatever it was, most likely a raccoon or a bobcat, it couldn’t be a skunk, because I have never seen them climb up onto things and they are not strong enough to break a screened window or go through chicken wire…A bear would have been too big for the window.
-Anyway, as far as I know, only Skunks and raccoons go on killing sprees..?
+Anyway, as far as I know, only Skunks and raccoons go on killing sprees.
 It had to be an animal big and strong enough to break through the screen and chew through the chicken wire because it also broke into the bottom of the chicken wire of the Inner Chicken coop.
-After dumping the chicken carcasses in a hole we had recently dug for the outhouse and filling it back up with soil, we will now dig another new spot for the outhouse, Jim cut hardware wire and nailed it to both windows, so in the future, we can open the windows again, and not risk another beastie breaking in.
+After dumping the chicken carcasses in a hole we had recently dug for the outhouse and filling it back up with soil, we will now dig another new spot for the outhouse, Jim cut 1/2″-mesh galvanized steel hardware wire and covered both windows with it, using power screws and fender washers.
+So in the future, we can open the windows again, and not risk another beast breaking in.

-I have now, made it a huge point in my day to make sure I am outside at dusk and closing in the birds at night and making sure their front door is locked.
-And I am making sure that the sheep are locked in their shed at night and the Cows also.
+I have now made it a huge point in my day to make sure I am outside at dusk and closing in the birds at night and making sure their front door is locked.
+And I am also ensuring that the sheep are locked in their shed at night, and the cows are in the milking parlor.

-We are entering days in which not only four-legged predators want your livestock but also some two-legged predators also.
+We are entering days in which not only four-legged predators want your livestock but also some two-legged predators.

 Anyhow, those were the three times I heard the Father speak recently, and didn’t act on the Word and, suffered a near loss and then two real losses.
 We need to really ask HIm to speak louder and for us to get quieter on a regular basis to hear what His saying to us.
 He wants to help us.
 He wants us to hear him and obey him.
 Father help me.

 We went to town a few times this week to get winter tires put on two of our vehicles.
-We picked up groceries that I cannot grow here, avocados, limes, pomegranates, grapes, cashews, walnuts, etc. Also on the second trip, Jim picked up grains and alfalfa pellets for the chickens and the Mama cow, respectively.
+We picked up groceries that I cannot grow here, such as avocados, limes, pomegranates, grapes, cashews, walnuts, etc. Also on the second trip, Jim picked up grain and alfalfa pellets for the chickens and the Mama cow, respectively.

 I picked the last of the apples off of my three producing fall apple trees.